Veggie sticks

 Non-food ideas

-Here are some fun ideas to celebrate at school, without focussing solely on foods and drinks.
+Here are some fun ideas to celebrate at school, without focusing solely on foods and drinks.
 This may also help to reduce the amount of less healthy options that are consumed by students.

 Combine